Yankees' Judge on another 62: 'You never know'

 "You never know," he said after the Yankees' first full-squad workout Monday.
 "I don't really like putting a number on it.
 I just kind of like going out there and trying to control what I can control, but you never know what could happen.
 So, we'll see about 62."

 Judge was voted the American League MVP after breaking Roger Maris' AL record of 61 homers, set in 1961.
-Judge's 131 RBI tied the New York Mets' Pete Alonso for most in the majors and Judge's .311 batting average was second in the AL. After becoming a free agent, Judge agreed to a $360 million, nine-year contract with the Yankees.
+Judge's 131 RBI tied the New York Mets' Pete Alonso for most in the majors and Judge's .311 batting average was second in the AL. After becoming a free agent, Judge agreed to a nine-year, $360 million contract with the Yankees.

 "Last year was fun chasing history and having those moments," Judge said.
 "Every time we play in New York I feel like you're chasing history.
 It's never a cakewalk in the Bronx, that's for sure.
 You have to embrace those challenges."